nextgis/docs_ngweb/source/admin_interface.rst

    Actions for the selected record in feature table.

 There is another way to open Feature table.
 In the adminitrative interface navigate to a child resource group where would be displayed resource types and select a resource with a type web map.
-In actions pane click a web map action called Display (see in :numref:`webmap_open_eng_pic`):
+In actions pane click a web map action called Display (see :numref:`webmap_open_eng_pic`):

 .. figure:: _static/webmap_open_eng.png
    :name: webmap_open_eng_pic